 The Town receives revenues from revenue sharing programs with the State of Florida.
-These revenues are considered a major revenue source to Surfside and are comprised of State Revenue Sharing and the Local Government Half-cent Sales Tax.
-In FY2020 intergovernmental revenues will account for 2.24% of total General Fund revenues.
+These revenue sources are comprised of State Revenue Sharing and the Local Government Half-cent Sales Tax.
+In FY 2020 intergovernmental revenues will account for 3.85% of total General Fund revenues.
 Revenue projections are established by the State of Florida's Department of Revenue which collects and distributes these revenues based on tax collections and the Town's population.
 The revenue is allocated based on each municipality's proportionate share of the total population in the county.
 The Town forecasts modest growth in these revenues from a small improvement in the economy.
 Municipalities are required to budget at least 95% of the State's estimates.